Chart Color Schemes

 Forest Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Forest Hill's dwelling structure, as per the latest Census, comprised 72.0% houses and 28.0% other dwellings.
-In comparison, Melbourne metro had 73.0% houses and 26.9% other dwellings.
-Forest Hill's home ownership level was 39.6%, with mortgaged dwellings at 34.0% and rented dwellings at 26.5%.
+Forest Hill's dwelling structure, as per the latest Census, consisted of 72.0% houses and 28.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 73.0% houses and 26.9% other dwellings.
+Home ownership in Forest Hill was at 39.6%, similar to Melbourne metro, with the remaining dwellings either mortgaged (34.0%) or rented (26.5%).
 The median monthly mortgage repayment in Forest Hill was $2,123, below Melbourne metro's average of $2,200.
-The median weekly rent figure in Forest Hill was $396, compared to Melbourne metro's $410.
-Nationally, Forest Hill's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median weekly rent figure in Forest Hill was recorded at $396, compared to Melbourne metro's $410.
+Nationally, Forest Hill's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing